divergentdave/strace-android/README.md

 # strace-android

-strace-android is a customized version of strace, modified by @adetaylor (adetaylor/strace-android) to read and interpret ioctl() calls made on binder handles.
+strace-android is a customized version of strace, originally modified by [@adetaylor](https://github.com/adetaylor/) to read and interpret ioctl() calls made on binder handles.
 Binder, formerly known as Open Binder, is an interprocess communication API used in Android systems.
-This repository includes some minor fixes to work around compile issues I ran into.
+This repository includes some minor fixes to work around compile issues I ([@divergentdave](https://github.com/divergentdave/)) ran into.
 There is a statically built ARM binary of strace on the "build" branch, for convenience.

 ## Downloading